Generic selectors

 Plan Leproux

 Following the disbandment of the two aforementioned groups, peace initially returned to the Parc des Princes – but not for long.
-By 2009, tensions were again reaching boiling point and finally exploded in an away match against Bordeaux, when a Boulogne fan raised a Celtic Cross – resulting in Auteuil fans attacking the supporter.
+By 2009, tensions were again reaching a boiling point.
+Finally, they exploded in an away match against Bordeaux, when a Boulogne fan raised a Celtic Cross, resulting in Auteuil fans attacking the supporter.

 The next huge clash between the two groups came a few months later in February 2010 – a tragic event which culminated in the lynching of a Kop of Boulogne member.

-Then in May 2010, Plan Leproux – named after PSG President at the time Robin Leproux – was put into place.
-It resulted in a total of 13,000 fans banished from the Parc des Princes, decimating the Auteuil and Boulogne stands in the process.
+Then, in May 2010, Plan Leproux, named after PSG President Robin Leproux at the time, was implemented.
+It resulted in a total of 13,000 fans being banished from the Parc des Princes, decimating the Auteuil and Boulogne stands in the process.

-There have been an array of impressive Tifos created by the PSG Ultras since their reintroduction into the Parc des Princes in 2016, but their artwork against AC Milan in 2023 is perhaps the most impressive.
+PSG Ultras have created many impressive tifos since their reintroduction into the Parc des Princes in 2016, but their artwork against AC Milan in 2023 is perhaps the most outstanding.

 Ahead of another massive Champions League clash for the club, PSG Ultras organised a Tifo that required the cooperation of two different stands – at opposite ends of the pitch.

-It was an occasion that helped propel the PSG Ultras back into the conversation for the best fan group in European football.
+It was an occasion that helped propel the PSG Ultras back into the conversation as one of the best fan groups in European football.